typelift/Concurrent/README.md

 Concurrent can be included one of two ways:

+**Using Carthage**

+- Add Concurrent to your Cartfile
+- Run `carthage update`
+- Drag the relevant copy of Concurrent into your project.
+- Expand the Link Binary With Libraries phase
+- Click the + and add Concurrent
+- Click the + at the top left corner to add a Copy Files build phase
+- Set the directory to `Frameworks`
+- Click the + and add Concurrent and Swiftz

 **Framework**

 - Drag Concurrent.xcodeproj or Concurrent-iOS.xcodeproj into your project tree as a subproject